Screenplay by Tennessee Williams

 "The play, adapted for the stage by Pierre Laville and Emily Mann... wove together the themes of deception and innocence with a great deal of artistry...
 Baby Doll will entertain you See it!"
 Broadway World

-Asher Grodman (Silva) is thrilled to make his Ensemble Theater Company debut.
+Asher Grodman (Silva) is thrilled to make his Ensemble Theatre Company debut.
 He has worked extensively in regional theater, most recently playing the title role in Amadeus at South Coast Rep. Other regional credits include world premiere productions of Pride and Prejudice (Center Stage) and The Dodgers, A Christmas Carol, and Napoli at The American Conservatory Theater, and Stones in His Pockets, Dr. Jekyll and Mr. Hyde, and Shrek the Musical.
-His Off-broadway credits include Art****ers (DR2/Theater for a New City) and The Disappearance of Jonah.
+His Off-Broadway credits include Art****ers (DR2/Theater for a New City) and The Disappearance of Jonah.
 Film/TV credits include "Law and Order" (NBC), "As the World Turns" (CBS), and "Handsome Harry," starring Steve Buscemi and Campbell Scott.
-Asher Grodman is also the writer/director/producer of the award-winning short film, The Train, starring Academy Award Winner Eli Wallach.
-Playing Silva in this production of Baby Doll is particularly meaningful because Eli Wallach originated the role in the 1956 film directed by Elia Kazan.
+Asher Grodman is also the writer/director/producer of the award-winning short film, The Train, starring Academy Award winner Eli Wallach.
+Playing Silva in this production of Baby Doll is particularly special because Eli Wallach was a hero of mine, and originated the role in the 1956 film directed by Elia Kazan.
 For more information on the film, visit www.trainshortfilm.com Twitter/IG: @trainshortfilm.
-Asher holds a BA in Film and English from Columbia University in New York and an MFA in Acting from The American Conservatory Theater in San Francisco. www.ashergrodman.com, Twitter/IG: @ashergrodman
+Asher holds a BA in Film and English from Columbia University in New York and an MFA in Acting from The American Conservatory Theater in San Francisco. www.ashergrodman.com, Twitter/IG: @ashergrodman.
+Special thanks to my Mom and Dad, Susie, Joannie, Dana, Tyee, Jonathan, Camille, Victoria and grandma Phil.
+And Bo and Tag.

 - Book Club, Apr 19, 2017, 5:30 - 6:30pm: Scripts are now available for checkout at the Santa Barbara Public Library, 40 East Anapamu Street.
 Join other theatregoers for a lively discussion about the play from a literary and dramatic perspective.
 FREE!